chrisconlan/md_math_to_pdf/readme.md

 math_md_to_pdf.main()
 ```

+## Arguments

++ `--show-pdf-chrome` or `-c` to display the PDF in Google Chrome after rendering.
+This relies on `google-chrome` being callable from the command line.

++ `--show-pdf-xdg` or `-x` to display the PDF with `xdg-open`.

++ `--template` or `-t` to pass a different LaTeX template to Pandoc.
+The default template can be changed in `config.py`.

++ `--knit` or `-k` to pass Markdown through RMarkdown's knitr first.
+Requires R, RMarkdown, and Knitr, as well as `Rscript` callable from command line.

 ## Dependencies

 + Python 3.5 or later for `subprocess.run()` and `print` functions.

-+ Pandoc 1.12 for Markdown rendering. v1.12 required for YAML headers.
++ Pandoc 1.12 for Markdown rendering. v1.12+ required for YAML headers.
+Pandoc 1.12 through 2.2 supported.

 + R with Knitr and RMarkdown if you want to execute code.
 This is controlled by an optional argument.
+R and its dependencies aren't required if you don't use the corresponding arguments.

-+ Currently uses `nohup` and `xdg-open` to open PDF's after rendering.
-This is also controlled by an optional argument.
++ Optionally `nohup` and `xdg-open` to open PDF's after rendering.
+Controlled by an optional argument.

++ Optionally `google-chrome` terminal command for displaying PDF's after rendering.
+Controlled by an optional argument.

 ## Background